arocketman/Spring-oauth2-jpa-example/readme.md

 # Spring-oauth2-jpa-example
-A simple and basic example  to secure REST APsI with authentication using Spring Boot , Security , OAuth2 and JPA.
+A simple and basic example  to secure REST APIs with authentication using Spring Boot , Security , OAuth2 and JPA.

 You can find more about this topic on official spring documentation: